Psalm 24

 so the King of Glory can come in!

-10 Who is the King of Glory?
+10 Who is this King of Glory?

 YHWH, Commander of Heaven’s Armies